 Turbocharging Battery Developments for Warwick Manufacturing Group

-When Warwick Manufacturing Group (WMG) required a conversions partner to provide a variety of shipping containers to store and test new electric vehicle battery products, it contacted our conversions experts
+When Warwick Manufacturing Group (WMG) required a specialist container conversions partner to supply shipping containers for the safe storage and testing of electric vehicle batteries, it turned to S Jones Containers.

-Both an academic department at the University of Warwick as well as a High Value Manufacturing Catapult (HVMC), WMG plays a pivotal role in shaping the future of electric vehicle battery production in the UK through cutting edge research and development.
+As both an academic department at the University of Warwick and part of the High Value Manufacturing Catapult (HVMC), WMG carries out research and development into electric vehicle battery technologies, supporting the future of battery manufacturing in the UK.

 The Customer